How to Become a Supply Chain Manager

 University of New Haven

 The University of New Haven offers an online master of business administration program with a global supply chain management concentration training students in understanding and optimizing complex logistics processes.
-The faculty of the program includes engaging professors that include full-time practitioners and research-active, tenured professors who bring real-world industry experience to the classroom.
+The faculty of the program includes engaging professors who include full-time practitioners and research-active, tenured professors who bring real-world industry experience to the classroom.

 The major admission requirements for the program include a bachelor’s degree from a regionally accredited institution or recognized institution in another country, official transcripts for all previously attended institutions, a statement of purpose, two letters of recommendation, and a current resume.
 GRE/GMAT scores are not required for admission.